Relativistic capture of dark matter by electrons in neutron stars

+Fig.~\ref{fig:main} (right) shows our sensitivities to $g_\chi g_{\rm T}$ for electron and proton targets.
+We compare to direct detection limits for DM with massless and 10~MeV mediators.
+For mediators in this range, we estimate that the neutron star heating reach is represented by the $m_{\rm eff}=10~\text{MeV}$ curves.
+For leptophilic mediators with a mass of $10$~MeV, the neutron star reach for $g_\chi g_T$ is orders of magnitudes stronger with respect to current bounds from terrestrial direct detection probes for the entire range of accessible DM masses.
+For the limit of massless mediators, the \NS kinetic heating reach for $m_{\rm eff}=10~{\rm MeV}$ is stronger than Earth-based detectors for DM masses lighter than $1~{\rm MeV}$ and heavier than $100~{\rm GeV}$.
+If DM couples to $e^-$ and $p^+$ equally, the combined bounds on $g_\chi g_{\rm T}$ would be at most stronger by a factor of $\sqrt{2}$.

-For higher DM masses $m_\chi>m_{\rm med}$, there are plateaus that are not sensitive to the DM mass.
-Interestingly, the plateaus DM mass range in this model is much more extended towards the low mass end, compared to the heavy-mediator model.
-As we discussed before, as $m_\chi$ drops below $p_{\rm F}$, Pauli blocking plays a significant role in suppressing the phase space and reducing the capture probability.
+As shown in Fig.~\ref{fig:main} (right), the projected reach changes slope when $m_\chi\approx m_{\rm eff}$ for both electron and proton targets.
+For $m_\chi\ll m_{\rm eff}\ll p_{\rm F}$, as seen from Eq.
+4, ${f}\propto g^2_\chi g^2_{\rm T}m^3_\chi/m^4_{\rm eff}$ and the reach on $g_\chi g_{\rm T}\propto m^{-3/2}_\chi$.
+This is similar to the heavy-mediator model in the region of $m_\chi\ll p_{\rm F}$.
+While for $m_\chi>m_{\rm eff}$, one finds plateaus where the reach is constant with respect to $m_\chi$, and they extend towards a lower DM mass range, compared to the heavy-mediator model.
+As $m_\chi$ drops below $p_{\rm F}$, Pauli blocking suppresses the scattering phase space and reduces the capture probability.
 However, for the light-mediator model, the scattering cross section is enhanced by a small momentum transfer.
 These two competing effects reach a balance, resulting in the plateaus shown in Fig.~\ref{fig:main} (right).